 Congressman William Jennings Bryant of Nebraska labeled high tariffs “socialism for the rich”.
 “They weep more because fifteen millions are to be collected from the rich than they do at the collection of three hundred millions upon the goods which the poor consume.”
 But it ain't like they did it in secret.

 The pundits paid little attention to Mr. McMillan’s amendment because so many income tax measures had been introduced so many times before, and none of them ever came to anything.
-This was because the rich and powerful had a secret weapon, sort of a human tommy gun, a Homo sapian Chicago typewriter, if you will.
+This was because the rich and powerful had a secret weapon, sort of a human Tommy gun, a Homo sapian Chicago typewriter, if you will.

 His name was Senator Arthur Gorman of Maryland, and he was a tool of the rich and powerful.
 Gorman helped the opponents of the Wilson bill attach more than 600 amendments which reinstated almost all of the import duties the bill had attempted to lower.
-It was a St. Vaentine's Day Massacre on the floor of United States Capital building, right in front of God and everybody, as my father used to say.
+It was a legislative St. Valentine's Day Massacre on the floor of United States Capital building, right in front of God and everybody, as my father used to say.

 But imagine the mobster's shock the next morning to discover that Al Capone had beat the rap for murdering the Bugs Moran's gang, but he was going to jail anyway for income tax evasion.
-That was the shock felt amongst the rich and powerful.
+That was the shock felt among the rich and powerful.
 America had returned to a national income tax.
 And the response was just what you would expect it would be from the rich and powerful.
 They sued.

 The fine print of the accidental income tax law required that all stock companies pay the income tax for individuals before distributing any dividends to them.
 Dividends were income.
 And when he received his notice from the Farmers' Loan and Trust Company (because he owned all of ten shares of stock in Farmers’ Loan and Trust) Mr. Charles Pollock was very angry.
 He was angry enough to hire high priced Wall Street top gun lawyer named Joseph Choate, who filed a lawsuit against the bank claiming the income tax was unconstitutional.